uddhavkalra/Stocks-Responsiveness/README.md

 ## Current Problems
 Ammendents: Either New Holdings or Restatements, if they are restatments and have the same reporting date and ammendement number which one to use.
+Try EDGAR API and get time for restatement.
 Pitential Priority: If New Holdings and ammend number is the same add all, if restatements: Take highest ammend number, if missing or multiple take the highest shares number.
 (Highest ammend number will obviously take priority)

 ## Next Potential Steps